mampfes/hacs_waste_collection_schedule/doc/source/stalbans_gov_uk.md

 ### Hard way (browser developer tools)

-Goto <https://gis.stalbans.gov.uk/NoticeBoard9/NoticeBoard.aspx>, open your browser developer tools, goto the network tab and inspect the network requests as you select your address.
+Go to <https://gis.stalbans.gov.uk/NoticeBoard9/NoticeBoard.aspx>, open your browser developer tools, open the network tab and inspect the network requests as you select your address.
 You will see a POST request to `https://gis.stalbans.gov.uk/NoticeBoard9/VeoliaProxy.NoticeBoard.asmx/GetServicesByUprnAndNoticeBoard` you can find the UPRN in the request payload.